What we know about the victims of the Nashville school shooting

 Katherine Koonce

-According to The Covenant School website, Katherine Koonce served as the headmistress.
-Koonce had been at the school for seven years.
+According to The Covenant School website, Katherine Koonce worked as the headmistress at the school for seven years.

-One parent was quoted as saying by the BBC that Koonce was a “saint”.
+Koonce is believed to have ran towards the shooter after hearing gunshots ring out in the school.

+Nashville city councilman Russ Pulley told Fox News that Koonce was on a Zoom call when the shooting began.

+Parents at the school have praised Koonce as a “saint”, who knew all students by name.

-“She did so much for those kids,” a parent of a student said.
-“And now gave her life protecting them.”
+“She did so much for those kids,” the mother of two of the school’s children told the BBC.

 “She knew every single student by name,” she said.
 “She did everything to help them when families couldn’t afford things, it didn’t matter.
 She found ways for them to stay.”